-NOTE 9 - UNCERTAINTIES
+NOTE 6 - UNCERTAINTIES

 As discussed in Notes 1, 2, 3 and 4, the Organization exists to develop a museum dedicated to the vast contributions African Americans have made in music and to the related rich history of art and culture.
 The museum is currently estimated to cost between \$20,000,000 and \$25,000,000.
 Presently, the Organization has incurred development costs funded by both private and public sectors.
-The Organization has not commenced construction of the actual museum building pending additional funding.
+The Organization has not commenced construction of the actual museum building pending additional funding and finalized agreement on the future site.
 The fulfillment of the Organization's mission is dependent on obtaining additional funding, meeting related donor requirements, including timing of construction, and constructing a museum facility.
 Management is continuing to pursue firm commitments from both potential donors who have previously expressed interest to give, and from new donors.
 Presently, the ultimate outcome of these matters is uncertain.